Deco&Design

 Roddy Wildeman's reclaimed woodwork saves lives

 Again about reclaimed wood.
-We are too quick to throw away old wooden objects, we are too quick to burn wood from demolition or conversion of houses.
-We've talked about such art, but this time it saves more than wood - it saves lives.
-The subject of this article - with no art education, but a history in real estate where he has seen many demolitions and conversions - now has work in the Rockefeller family's private office and art museums.
-He owns art galleries and is a great philanthropist, using his art to do many charitable acts.
+We throw away old wooden objects too easily, we burn wood from demolitions or house conversions too quickly.
+We have already talked about such art, but this time it saves more than wood - it saves lives.
+The subject of this article - no art studies, but with a background in real estate where he's seen many demolitions and transformations - now has work in the Rockefeller family's private office and art museums.
+He also owns art galleries and is a great philanthropist, using his art to do many charitable works.

 reclaimed wood art